zavg/Asis/README.md

 It means that if you have recorded the test for some class in `/path/to/your/project/models/mappers/UserMapper.php` file, then the recorded data will be in `/path/to/directory_with_testdata/inputs/models/mappers/UserMapper.xml`.

 It seems to be very convenient to surf tests data when it is organized in the same way as the code to test.
-The output files are saved in output directory (which is set in `outputDataPath` parameter of `Asis_Tester` constructor) structured in directories with names equal to the names of classes.
+The output files are saved in output directory (which is set in `outputDataPath` parameter of `Asis_Tester`'s constructor) structured in directories with names equal to the names of classes.

 The output files naming convention is currently the following: